Skip to main content

 1

-Architecture and engineering is the major group with the highest median earnings ($66,206) for African Americans with a Bachelor’s degree.
+Architecture and engineering is the major group with the highest median earnings ($66,206) for Black/African American individuals with a Bachelor’s degree.

 2

-The highest paying detailed major among African Americans is pharmacy and pharmaceutical sciences and administration with median earnings at $84,000.
+The highest paying detailed major among Black/African American individuals is pharmacy and pharmaceutical sciences and administration with median earnings at $84,000.

 3